cyraxjoe/pypfop/README.txt

 About XSL-FO syntax
 ^^^^^^^^^^^^^^^^^^^

-As you should notice already it is required to know how to format xsl-fo documents which in most part are very similar to the HTML counterparts (except that anything needs to be in ``block`` tags), the best reference that I could find online is in the `XML Bible`_.
+As you should notice already, it is required to know how to format xsl-fo documents which in most part are very similar to the HTML counterparts (except that anything needs to be in ``block`` tags), the best reference that I could find online is in the `XML Bible`_.

 Why!
 ----